xdarklight/jackson-jsonschema-ant-task/README.md

 # Ant task to generate JSON Schemas using Jackson

-Easily generate JSON Schemas from your Jackson (http://wiki.fasterxml.com/JacksonHome) annotated Java classes with Apache Ant.
+Easily generate JSON Schemas from your Java classes with Apache Ant using the [Jackson](http://wiki.fasterxml.com/JacksonHome) library and extension modules.

 ## Usage